NordicSemiconductor/Android-nRF-Connect-Device-Manager/README.md

   confirming it manually as the primary boot image.
   This mode is recommended for devices that do not support reverting images, i.e. multi core devices.
   The process for this mode is `UPLOAD`, `TEST`, `RESET`.
+* **`NONE`**: This mode should be used if the bootloader does not support reverting images.
+  The process for this mode is `UPLOAD`, `RESET`.
+If the device supports bootloader information command, and the bootloader is in DirectXIP without revert mode, this mode will be selected automatically.
+This mode was added in library version 1.8.

+> **Note**
-> Note: Devices based on nRF5340 SoC support only `CONFIRM_ONLY` mode because the image from the Network Core cannot be read from the Application Core, making it impossible to temporarily save it.
+> Devices based on nRF5340 SoC support only `CONFIRM_ONLY` mode because the image from the Network Core cannot be read from the Application Core, making it impossible to temporarily save it.

+> **Note**
+> Read about MCUboot modes [here](https://docs.mcuboot.com/design.html#image-slots).

 ### Firmware Upgrade State